4ur1X/GlobeQuiz/README.md

 Learning by making projects to keep myself stay motivated and excited!

-Below you can see the screenshots of my first day coding :)
+Below you can see the recording of the result of my first day coding :)